Two Roads to Classicality

 When viewing morphisms as quantum processes, two universal constructions provide two roads to classicality, respectively embodying a generalisation of mixing and of decoherence.
 Firstly, it's easily seen that one may represent mixing in a category $\catC$ by means of sum-enrichment.
 Then, when $\catC$ is monoidal, endomorphisms $\sclr_i \colon I \to I$ of the tensor unit (i.e.~\em scalars\em) allow one to form weighted mixtures of morphism generalising the probabilistic mixtures appearing in information theory.

 On the other hand, decoherence, which in the quantum formalism is an idempotent that sets all off-diagonal entries of a density matrix to $0$, is generalised to any idempotent.
 That this generalisation makes sense follows from the fact that any idempotent can arise from leaking some information into the environment \cite{QCILeaks}; we formally introduce these \em leaks \em in Section \ref{sec:leaks}.
-In the case of quantum theory, by considering more general idempotents, one not only recovers classical theory, but also intermediate ones described by C* algebras, and, remarkably, C* algebras only.
+In the case of quantum theory, by considering more general idempotents, one not only recovers classical theory, but also intermediate ones described by C*-algebras, and, remarkably, C*-algebras only.

 Each of these manifestations of classicality can be used to construct new systems to describe classical data.
-These are perfectly embodied by two standard universal constructions for categories $\catC$, namely the \em biproduct completion \em $\catC^{\oplus}$ \cite{MacLane} and the \em Karoubi envelope \em $\Split(\catC)$ \cite{borceux1986cauchy} (i.e.~splitting of all idempotents or \em Cauchy completion\em).
-The biproduct completion ---corresponding to the case of mixing--- generates classical set-like systems with the biproduct playing the role of the set-union, whilst the Karoubi envelope ---corresponding to the case of decoherence--- generates systems equipped with a decoherence map which `classicise' their processes.
+These are perfectly embodied by two standard universal constructions for categories $\catC$, namely the \em biproduct completion \em $\catC^{\oplus}$ \cite{MacLane} and { a variant of the} \em Karoubi envelope \em $\Split(\catC)$ \cite{borceux1986cauchy} (i.e.~splitting of all idempotents or \em Cauchy completion\em).
+The biproduct completion --- corresponding to the case of mixing --- generates classical set-like systems with the biproduct playing the role of the set-union, whilst the Karoubi envelope --- corresponding to the case of decoherence --- generates systems equipped with a decoherence map which `classicise' their processes. {Note however, that we must restrict this construction slightly to ensure that the resulting decoherence maps are `physical/causal', we denote this as $\Splitcausal(\catC)$.} We investigate when there is an embedding $\catC^{\oplus} \to \Splitcausal(\catC)$ (Theorem~\ref{thm:SplitHasBiprod}) and when it is an equivalence (Corollary~\ref{cor:IdemBiprodEquiv}), showing that this is the case for quantum theory (Corollary~\ref{cor:quantum_main_result}).